Fishy49/auto-broadcast-generator/README.md

 ## Current State and Future
 The current state as of writing is 0.1 - I have this working personally for me but to make this accessible and easy to implement for others will require a lot of work.

-The integration with the Google Smart Home stuff is insanely involved (and for me, running in sandbox mode).

 Long Term, I plan on accomplishing the following things:

 - [ ] Separate the Event Collectors into "plugins" that can be easily enable and disabled.
 This will make it easy to write additional even sources later.